cicada-lang/inet-cute/docs/notes/an-information-analysis-of-dependent-type-system.md

 In inet, we can build a net without running it!

+# Preparing ports

+Type checking of `rule` can obviously be done by building the local net.

+Type checking of `define` can also be done by first prepare some input ports on the stack then building the local net.

+Because every port is of some node, thus to prepare ports, we need to introduce nodes.

+We can introduce single-port nodes from types, such nodes will have no principal port.

 # Partial evaluation

 Dependent type system need to perform partial evaluation